-Being a subsidiary and part of Tatneft group where corporate social responsibility is the fundamental principle of operation OOO INKO-TEK is committed to the social policy principles:
+Being a member of Tatneft group where corporate social responsibility is the fundamental principle of operation OOO INKO-TEK is committed to the social policy principles:

 The Company makes allocations for non-commercial projects, contributes to financing socially important programs of public organizations and charitable funds aimed at revival and preservation of spiritual, cultural and historic heritage, development of sports, support for healthcare and education.